-For brick and mortar businesses, rent constitutes a major portion of operational expenses (typically around 10 percent of overall sales for retail businesses).
-Moreover, a physical footprint in a retail location often necessitates a costly build-out along with higher employee costs necessary to keep the store open for lengthy hours.
-Additional brick and mortar costs are from insurance, utility expenses, and equipment costs that an online business does not incur An online business can be run from home or from a much cheaper warehouse-office from which the business may be run and (if necessary) orders may be shipped.
-This means higher margins for online-based businesses compared to brick and mortar businesses..
+For brick and mortar businesses with physical storefronts, rent constitutes a major portion of operational expenses (typically around 10 percent of overall sales for retail businesses).
+Moreover, a physical footprint in a retail location often necessitates a costly build-out.
+Further, it involves higher employee costs necessary to keep the store open for lengthy hours.
+Additional brick and mortar costs are from insurance, utility expenses, and equipment costs that an online business does not incur.
+An online business can be run from home or from a much cheaper warehouse-office from where (if necessary) orders may be shipped.
+The cost savings means significantly higher margins for online-based businesses compared to brick and mortar businesses..

-When scrutinizing the merits of purchasing an online business, buyers must still examine the overall merits of the business.
+When scrutinizing the merits of purchasing an online business, buyers must examine its overall merits.
 Simply because a business is ‘online’ does not mean that it makes for a good purchase.
 Buyers should evaluate, at minimum, the following:

 - Whether the business itself is growing.

 - To what extent the website’s traffic is growing and how that website traffic growth is being achieved.

 - The online reviews of the company and its products.

 - What systems and procedures have been implemented to sustain future growth.